Veikkosuhonen/fft/README.md

 The DFT implementations and tests are contained in the `fft` module.
 This is the important part regarding the DSA-course.

-The desktop application is built on the [LibGDX game framework](https://libgdx.com/) to render the frequency spectrum of audio in real time.
+The desktop application is built on the [LibGDX game framework](https://libgdx.com/) to render the frequency spectrogram of audio in real time.
 The implementation is in the `core` module.